kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 3, Day 336**

-A series of bombing attacks by the White Fang are launched against Mechatron affiliated organizations across Remnant.
+The White Fang launched a series of bombing attacks against Mechatron affiliated organizations across Remnant.

-Remnant suffered fifteen people dead and hundred wounded.
+All total, Remnant suffered fifteen people dead and hundred wounded.
 I am not pleased, but I also recognized that it's generating sympathy for Mechatron, and causing Faunus everywhere to be less supportive of the White Fang.
 Terrorists aren't exactly the brightest people in the world.

 **Year 3, Day 338**